 Why it is a cool birding spot

 Carleton is a great place to go on weekends, because very few people go there, so the birds are not highly disturbed.
-It is also pretty peaceful.
+It is pretty peaceful, and it is one of the nicest university campuses I have ever seen because of all the green space around it.
 There are also some birds you can easily see here that are hard to see elsewhere.

 Where to see the birds